vid4l-07/Klip/README.md

 When you choose Open, a text popup appears.
 Inside the popup, you can press ```Tab``` to navigate through recently opened databases.

-Enter the full path to the database file (e.g. ```/home/user/db```).
+You can enter the absolute path or the relative path to the database.
 If the file does not exist, it will be created if the specified path is valid.

 Recent file paths are stored in ```$HOME/.config/klip/recents```.